 Licensure and accreditation

-In New Mexico, nonmedical home care agencies are not licensed by a state agency, but home health care agencies are.
-The New Mexico Health Care Authority (HCA) licenses and regulates home health agencies.
+In New Mexico, nonmedical home care agencies are not licensed by a state agency, but home care agencies offering medical care are.
+The New Mexico Health Care Authority (HCA) licenses and regulates home care agencies offering medical care and skilled nursing.
 The HCA monitors hiring practices and services to help enforce quality standards.

 Hiring practices